2003 Edo State gubernatorial election

 The 2003 Edo State gubernatorial election was held on 19 April 2003.
 Incumbent governor Lucky Igbinedion of the Peoples Democratic Party (PDP) won re-election for a second term, defeating Roland Owie of the All Nigeria Peoples Party (ANPP) and three other candidates.

-Lucky Igbinedion emerged as the candidatr in the PDP gubernatorial primary, with Mike Oghiadomhe as his running mate.
+Lucky Igbinedion emerged as the candidate in the PDP gubernatorial primary, with Mike Oghiadomhe as his running mate.

 Roland Owie defeated Lucky Imasuen in the ANPP gubernatorial primary election to emerge the party's candidate.

 Electoral system

 The governor of Edo State is elected using the plurality voting system.
 The governor is expected to serve a minimum of four years, and a maximum of eight years.

 Results

-A total of five candidates registered with the Independent National Electoral Commission (INEC) to contest the election. imcumbent PDP governor Lucky Igbinedion won re-election for a second term, defeating ANPP's Roland Owie and four minor party candidates.
+A total of five candidates registered with the Independent National Electoral Commission (INEC) to contest the election. incumbent PDP governor Lucky Igbinedion won re-election for a second term, defeating ANPP's Roland Owie and four minor party candidates.

 The total number of registered voters in the state was 1,432,891.
 However, only 79.74% (i.e. 1,142,519) of registered voters participated in the exercise.